ARP 3 "Ghosts, Rumors, and Remains"

 Things changed, however, on October 29, 2013.
 Cynthia went to bed and had fallen asleep for a short time when something woke her.
 She suddenly had an urge to look up the record company that had been located on her property.
 She got out of bed, grabbed her laptop and typed in “record company Owosso Mi”.

-She clicked on the first site that came up www.michiganrockandrolllegends.com and the story ARP - Owosso’s Connection To Motown And The Beatles.
+She clicked on the Michigan Rock and Roll Legends' story ARP - Owosso’s Connection To Motown And The Beatles.
 It contained a brief history of ARP which included pressing the first Beatles’ 45 issued in America, “Please Please Me”, and the fact that the band’s name was misspelled “Beattles” on the label.
 It also mentioned how Berry Gordy Jr. and Smokey Robinson drove to Owosso during a snowstorm in 1959 to pick up the very first 45s issued by Motown’s Tamla label, Marv Johnson’s “Come To Me”.

 As Cynthia read further, she got to the devastating fire that put ARP out of business on October 30, 1972.
 Cynthia suddenly got chills.
 She looked at the clock.
 In 30 minutes it would be the 41st anniversary of the fire.
 For 11 years she had little interest in finding out information about ARP and then she suddenly awakens in the night and finds a story about it just minutes before the 41st anniversary of the fire?
 It seemed a strange coincidence.